yasenh/libtorch-yolov5/README.md

 ## FAQ

 1. terminate called after throwing an instance of 'c10::Error' what(): isTuple() INTERNAL ASSERT FAILED

 - Make sure "model.model[-1].export = False" when running export script.

-2. Why the "inference takes" so long from the log?
+2. Why the first "inference takes" so long from the log?

+   - The first inference is slower as well due to the initial optimization that the JIT (Just-in-time compilation) is doing on your code.
+This is similar to "warm up" in other JIT compilers.
+Typically, production services will warm up a model using representative inputs before marking it as available.

    - It may take longer time for the first cycle.
 The [yolov5 python version](https://github.com/ultralytics/yolov5) run the inference once with an empty image before the actual detection pipeline.
 User can modify the code to process the same image multiple times or process a video to get the valid processing time.